 When comparing the Google Home Mini vs Echo Dot, most people look at four criteria: design, sound quality, connectivity, and voice assistance.

 When it comes to looks, Amazon and Google have taken slightly different approaches.
-The Echo Dot sort of looks like what you'd expect to see if someone stomped on a regular Amazon Echo.
+The Echo Dot sort of looks like what you’d expect to see if someone stomped on a regular Amazon Echo.
 The new and improved puck-shaped device now has a fabric cover and is larger than the older Dot.
-It has a build quality that's far more refined than you'd expect on a $50 device, and the compact size is inconspicuous in the home.
+It has a build quality that’s far more refined than you’d expect on a device like this, and the compact size is inconspicuous in the home.

 The new Dot keeps the iconic blue and orange LED status ring seen on its predecessor.
 It adds a little interest but also makes the Echo Dot more noticeable than you may wish.
 It’s more rounded at the top and bottom and comes in charcoal, heather gray, or sandstone.